xsixtyfour/xsixtyfour.github.io/about.md

 <figure class="highlight"><pre><code class="language-yaml" data-lang="yaml"><span class="s"><br>cat ~/presentation.txt</span></code></pre></figure>

 <p>Hey there.
 I am a ██ year old guy from Canada based in the Netherlands, known on the internet as x64.
+I'm a privacy and security-focused Systems Engineer by profession, but at home, I'm involved in CTF's, self-hosting and fan of new technology in general.

  <h2 id="-where-to-find-me">&gt; Where to find me</h2>
 <ul>
   <li>Discord: x64#0001</li>
   <li>Telegram: @zer0sixty</li>